 Differences Between 401k and Roth IRA

-401 (k) is the retirement account plan which is sponsored by the companies where the employees can make the defined contribution so that they can divert their salary portion in the long term investments and the same is eligible for the special tax benefits as per the guidelines of IRS whereas Roth IRA is a retirement saving account in which the person contributes it’s after-tax amount and can withdraw the amount tax-free and it is preferred by employees that are low salaried and are capable of making decent contributions towards the same.
+401 (k) is the retirement account plan sponsored by the companies where the employees can make the defined contribution to divert their salary to long-term investments.
+The same is eligible for special tax benefits per the IRS guidelines.
+In contrast, Roth IRA is a retirement saving account in which the person contributes the after-tax amount and can withdraw the amount tax-free.
+The low-salaried employees capable of making decent contributions towards the same prefer it.

 People earn, spend, and save.
 The earn and save components are the two factors that decide the future economic status of people.
-So generally, during their young age, people tend to earn and save more so that they can use the corpus at some later point in time or during their retirement period.
-There are many retirement plans that can help people in achieving their long-term or retirement financial goals or commitments.
+So generally, during their young age, people tend to earn and save more to use the corpus at some later point in time or during their retirement period.
+Therefore, many retirement plans can help people achieve their long-term or retirement financial goals or commitments.

 In this article, we are going to discuss two such financial plans which aim at helping people in saving money for retirement goals.
-Both the 401k plan and Roth IRA are retirement plans with some technical differences between them.
+The 401k plan and Roth IRA are retirement plans with some technical differences.

 What is a 401k?

-401(k) is a financial retirement plan which is sponsored by employers that enable their employees to make contributions towards their retirement fund.
+401(k) is a financial retirement plan sponsored by employers that enables employees to contribute to their retirement fund.
 Employers may choose to make a matching contribution on behalf of their employees.
-The employer may choose to add a profit-sharing feature as well to the plan.
+In addition, the employer may also choose to add a profit-sharing feature to the plan.
 One thing to note in the 401(k) plan is that the earnings accrue on a tax-deferred basis.

 IRA refers to an Individual Retirement Account.
-Roth IRA is a special type of retirement account that can be funded by the people with their post-tax income.
-There is a very lucrative type of retirement savings plan as all the future withdrawals are tax-free.
-Unlike the traditional IRA, there is no up-front deduction of tax to the contributions made to Roth IRA.
+Roth IRA is a special type of retirement account that people with post-tax income can fund.
+There is a very lucrative retirement savings plan, as all future withdrawals are tax-free.
+However, unlike the traditional IRA, there is no up-front tax deduction for the contributions made to Roth IRA.

 401k vs Roth IRA Infographics